 - In the last step of the process, a single crown, an implant supported bridge or a denture is attached to the abutment to complete the procedure.

-Types of Implants that we offer
+Types of Dental Implants We Offer

 Indy East Periodontics uses the highest quality, American-made implants in our procedures.
 There are several different options: